Looking for support for your finance function? Book a time with an expert.

 Named after economist Myron Gordon, this is the most commonly used DDM variation.
 It assumes dividends grow at a constant rate indefinitely:

-Real-World Example: Consider a bank stock with these characteristics:
+Imagine a bank stock with the following characteristics:

 • Current annual dividend: $3.00